OUSCI Competitor Danny Popp

 Seeing as Popp is often in the winner’s circle, we thought it valid to ask him about his racing experience.
 We quickly learned there is a reason that Popp is fast – in any car.
 (Or any wheeled vehicle, for that matter.)
 It seems that Popp started racing at age 14 in BMX and Malibu Grand Prix cars until he was legal to drive a passenger vehicle.
 With both parents racing throughout his childhood, it was a natural progression for Danny to take the wheel at a race track.
 Danny has been spotted with both his father and his own son, Nathan, in the passenger seat, no doubt passing on the legacy to yet another eager racer, while gaining the time-honored pride of another.

 Since he started racing in SCCA and NASA around age 16, Popp has won 12 National Championships, the Grand Champion title at the Holley LS Fest in 2013 and the Goodguys Scottsdale Shootout last year.
-Additionally, Popp has routinely taken the top spot in the RideTech Autocross and/or BFGoodrich Hot Lap Challenge at several USCA qualifier events including Daytona where he routinely hit over 180 mph in the Lingenfelter L28 Camaro on the famed high banks.
+Additionally, Popp has routinely taken the top spot in the RideTech Autocross and/or BFGoodrich Hot Lap Challenge at OPTIMA Search for the Ultimate Street Car series stops, including Daytona where he routinely hit over 180 mph in the Lingenfelter L28 Camaro on the famed high banks.

 While Popp is no stranger to the podium, he has also secured his spot as a pillar in the weekend racing family.
 It is common to see Popp walking the course and talking strategy with a group of friends and strangers alike.
 As a matter of fact, Popp says his favorite part of racing (besides the actual racing) is the long-lasting friendships gained through a mutual passion for motorsports.